Skip to content

 The wrong response is to bake each exception into the core application.
 That path feels efficient in the moment, but it creates a brittle system where every new customer requirement becomes a code fork, a branching rule, or a hidden conditional that only one team understands.

-Providers are the better answer.
-They let the platform stay opinionated at the center while exposing a controlled surface for extension at the edge.
+The plugin model is the better answer.
+It lets the platform stay opinionated at the center while exposing a controlled surface for extension at the edge.

 Why Hard-Coded Workflows Fail Over Time